sakkke/v_package_template/README.md

 # v_package_template

-A V template for packages, including MIT license, a dev container and GitHub Actions workflows.
+A V template for **packages**, including MIT license, a dev container and GitHub Actions workflows.
+If you want to create a standalone executable, you can see [v_standalone_template](https://github.com/sakkke/v_standalone_template).

 ## Quick start guide